mosteele/aerials/README.md

 aerials
 =======

-scripts for processing aerial imagery
+Scripts for processing aerial imagery.
+These operations include changes of format, compression, addition of overviews, reprojection, resampling and retiling.

 reference:
 --------